Ed-Fi-Exchange-OSS/Meadowlark/Meadowlark-js/docker-meadowlark/readme.md

    * Tip: above the metric display you'll find "+ Add Filter".
 Use this if you want to filter on a particular entity type, such as `studentUniqueId: exists`.

+## Browsing MongoDB
+[MongoDB Compass](https://www.mongodb.com/docs/compass/current/) is a freely available UI tool for browsing and importing data into MongoDB. `mongodb://localhost:27017` is the connection string to use for this MongoDB instance.
+Login/password security is disabled in the default MongoDB container configuration.